shunyaranbooks/game-of-being-world1/README.md

 ```
 Deploy via GitHub Pages (included workflow) or any static host (Netlify, Vercel, S3).

+It’s a meditation written as a video game.

+Every time you notice your breath instead of your fear, you’ve “saved.”

+Every time you pause before reacting, you’ve “leveled up.”

+Every time you see your own mind acting instead of being lost inside it, you’ve unlocked another door.

 To know more about Game of Being and begin your own playable journey of awareness: https://amzn.in/d/hJeYtLd

 ---